 As you prepare for Medicare enrollment, it's important to think about your prescription medications and how you'll pay for them.
 Prescription drugs are not covered under Original Medicare, and the out-of-pocket costs can quickly add up.

 Every Medicare enrollee gets the opportunity to enroll in a separate Medicare Prescription Drug Plan (PDP).
-Our list of the best Medicare Part D providers is a fantastic starting point to explore!
+SeniorLiving.org's top picks for Medicare Part D plans is a fantastic starting point to explore!

 As we age, prescription drugs may be filling our medicine cabinets.
 Jeff Hoyt, our editor-in-chief, explains several ways to save on prescription drugs, including State Pharmaceutical Assistance Programs (SPAPs) and Patient Assistance Programs (PAPs) below.

 Medicare only pays for dental in very rare instances.
-Medicare Part A will pay for certain dental services that you get in a hospital if you need emergency or complicated dental procedures.10
+Medicare Part A may pay for certain dental services that you get in a hospital if you need emergency or complicated dental procedures.9

 Did You Know: Some dental plans require a waiting period before covering major dental work such as crowns or bridges.
-Our team researched the best dental plans for seniors to help you find the right one for your needs.
+Our team researched dental plans and provided our picks for the best Medicare dental supplement plans for seniors to help you find the right one for your needs.

 The rest of your dental care — such as cleanings, dentures, dental plates, and tooth extractions — comes out of your pocket.
 Many Medicare Part A and Part B enrollees opt for a private dental plan to lessen these expenses.

 We need to take care of our eyes as we age.
 Older adults may face glaucoma, age-related macular degeneration, and cataracts.
 Adding a vision insurance plan to your Medicare coverage can lessen the worry about unexpected expenses.
-Head to our guide to the best vision insurance for seniors for a breakdown of the top-ranked vision plans for older adults.
+Head to our guide to the best vision insurance for seniors for a breakdown of our recommendations for vision plans for older adults.

 Just say no to procrastination when it comes to enrolling in Medicare and supplement insurance!
-According to Medicare.gov, if you miss open enrollment, you may pay the following hefty penalties or, in the worst-case scenario, be denied coverage.
+According to Medicare.gov, if you miss open enrollment, you may pay the following late enrollment penalties or, in the worst-case scenario, be denied coverage.